 The basics of running a VPN

 A VPN adds encryption and security to your Internet connection.
 It all happens in the background.
-For example, on a laptop that you normally use for watching Netflix movies, an installed ExpressVPN protects your internet feed for all activities.
+For example, on a laptop that you normally use for watching Netflix movies, ExpressVPN protects your internet feed for all activities.
 There’s a client that runs in the background that, once running, doesn’t require any other activation or monitoring.
 You don’t need to do anything to the VPN client before you start using Netflix.

 To install ExpressVPN on a computer, the fastest method is to go to the ExpressVPN website and look for the Get Started link.
 We won’t walk through every step that’s involved here, but suffice it to say the process is extremely easy.
 Once you download the client, you mainly have to choose a country as the location for the webserver you want to use and click connect.
 As part of the process, ExpressVPN will give you a login and password.

 After that, you can use Netflix normally.
 There are no other settings to configure.
 If you use the Netflix app for Windows or Mac, you can start the app, log in, and start watching.
 One important point to make here is that you should verify on occasion that the VPN client is installed and working.